 “The hormonal process a woman’s body goes through each month to prepare for a possible pregnancy.”

-Period Calendar can help to track and predict your period, plus provide information on your fertile window and potential ovulation date.
+Period Tracker can help to track and predict your period, plus provide information on your fertile window and potential ovulation date.
 In addition to the basic menstrual cycle tracking function, the app can be used to record temperature, intercourse, weight, cervical mucus, and mood.
 There are even reminders you can set for yourself in the app!

-My Cycles is another great app that similarly tracks periods in a handy calendar and predicts future ones.
+Cycles is another great app that similarly tracks periods in a handy calendar and predicts future ones.
 Record your periods, view them at a glance with the easy-to-read calendar, and plan periods, fertile days, and ovulation for the next 12 months.
 If you are trying to get pregnant, the app lets you know when your chances of conceiving are higher with helpful reminders.
 Likewise, it tells you when to use extra protection if you are not trying to conceive.